-- “No drama, no messiness, no late rent, no fighting, no crooks, no frauds, no parties, no pets, no noise, no students, no slackers, no this, no that, no other thing”
+- “No drama, no messiness, no laziness, no crooks, no frauds, no pets, no noise, no scented products, no chemicals, no students, no slackers, no this, no that, no other thing”

 - “I’m in this terrible situation right now.
 Why don’t you write to me so you can get involved in my problems.”

-In my case, I will just write “LGBT queer friendly” household in line one.
-That will usually do the trick.
-Other phrases like “diverse races, nationalities and cultural backgrounds welcome” or “social justice activists” or “people with disabilities” may also change who will respond to my ad.
+Other phrases like “diverse races, nationalities and cultural backgrounds welcome” or “social justice activists” or “people with disabilities” may also change who will respond to an ad.

 SAMPLE CAREGIVER AD #1